Rosewood History

 Alfred Percival James Crew 1951-1953 Rosewood Bakery

-John James O’Neill and a Mervyn Jospeh O’Neill were bakers in John st., Rosewood in 1954.
+John James O’Neill and a Mervyn Joseph O’Neill were bakers in John st., Rosewood in 1954.

 Herbert Frederick & Merle Lorna Lawrence – Baker John St, Rosewood 1958, 1959 Rosewood Bakery